llchrisll/ROTPDocs/docs/guides/install.md

 4.)
 "Apply Patches" and test your client.

 Note - Quest List:
-RecommendedQuestInfoList_True_EN contains the latest kRO content which are mostly not implemented yet by rAthena.
+    `SystemEN\RecommendedQuests.lub` contains the latest kRO content which are mostly not implemented yet by rAthena.
-So you can stick to the RecommendedQuestInfoList_EN if you want as well.
+    So you can stick to the `SystemEN\RecommendedQuests_basic.lub` if you want as well.